tobiashillmer/DeepLearningCourse2023/Exercises/3_attacks/deep_learning_3.md

-### Exercise Sheet Deep Learning, Part2: Generative Models, Summer 23
+### Exercise Sheet Deep Learning, Part3: Attacks, Summer 23

 This sheet includes a theoretical part and a practical assignment of the third part of the lecture Deep Learning (Attacks).